wundergraph/cosmo/README.md

 - `docker-compose.yml`: The default compose file.
 It contains all services that are required to run the platform for development.
 - `docker-compose.full.yml`: This compose file contains the full Cosmo platform.
 It is used for demo and testing.
-- `docker-compose.cosmo.yml`: This compose file allows to build all cosmo components and manage them in a single compose file.
+- `docker-compose.cosmo.yml`: This compose file allows to build all Cosmo components and manage them in a single compose file.
 It is used for testing and releasing.

 **Clean up a compose stack before starting another one!**